ryan258/insight-capsule/ROADMAP.md

 **Key Tasks:**

 * \[✓\] **Local Vector DB:** Installed ChromaDB and sentence-transformers for local vector search.
-* \[ \] **Embedding Generation:** Create a module to generate vector embeddings for transcripts and capsules using a local sentence-transformer model.
+* \[✓\] **Embedding Generation:** Created VectorStore module \[cite: core/vectorstore.py\] using sentence-transformers (all-MiniLM-L6-v2) for generating embeddings.
-* \[ \] **"Search" Interface:** Add a "Search My Thoughts..." command to the tray icon that opens a simple prompt.
+* \[✓\] **"Search" Interface:** Added "Search My Thoughts..." command to tray menu that prompts for natural language queries.
-* \[ \] **Search Pipeline:**
+* \[✓\] **Search Pipeline:** Built SearcherAgent \[cite: agents/searcher.py\] that:
-  1. User types a query ("ideas about diet").
+  1. Takes user's natural language query
-  2. The query is embedded.
+  2. Generates embedding for the query
-  3. Find the 5-10 most relevant log files from the vector DB.
+  3. Finds 5-10 most semantically similar insights from vector DB
-  4. Feed those relevant texts to the local LLM with a prompt like: "Based on these past thoughts, answer the user's query: 'ideas about diet'."
+  4. Feeds relevant insights to local LLM with context
-  5. The LLM synthesizes an answer, and TTS speaks it.
+  5. Synthesizes a comprehensive answer
+  6. Speaks the answer via TTS with source citations
+* \[✓\] **Automatic Indexing:** All new insights are automatically added to the vector store during processing.

-**Success Metric:** You can ask your app a question and get a synthesized answer based on *your own* past recordings, not the public internet.
+**Success Metric:** ✅ You can now ask your app a question like "what have I thought about productivity?" and get a synthesized answer based on *your own* past recordings, with source citations, all powered by local models.

-### **Phase 5: Distribution — The "One-Click" Install**
+### **✅ Phase 5: Distribution — The "One-Click" Install (COMPLETED)**

 **Goal:** Package the entire application so it can be installed by a non-technical user (especially others who need an accessibility-first tool).